rollbar/docs/guides/grouping-algorithm.md

 </div>

-### Customizing Grouping via the API
+### Customizing Fingerprinting via the API

-If you're using our API directly to send us data, you can set your own fingerprint by simply passing it in the JSON payload.
+If you're using our API directly to send us data, you can set your own `fingerprint` by simply passing it in the JSON payload.
 For example:

 ```json
 {